shaojwa/prog/pgu/pgu9.md

 on the stack.

 Also, even when parameters shorter than a word are passed to functions, they are passed as longs on the stack.

+The man page for ld.so contains a lot of information about how the Linux dynamic linker works.